pubmania/a_diabetics_journal/docs/about/index.md

 I am trying to document experiements I undertake - *both in the life and in the kitchen* - to keep a control on my blood glucose levels through diet and to avoid any medication or insulin dependency.

 As most of the changes I try and apply are in diet and fasting regime, most of the journal perhaps will be different recipes I have tried.

-No point documenting the unsuccessful ones but the ones that worked are what I will record.
+- No point documenting the unsuccessful recipes but the ones that worked are what I will record.

+- For lifestyle experiments, there is possibly an advantage in recording both positives as well as negatives - though there might be lack of motivation to record failures.
+We shall see.

 Then there are observations based on my lived experience, my deductions - may not be right but will reflect my understanding at that point in time.